chengqun2/chengqun2.github.io/learning-record/English-learning.md

-Thank you for the opportunity, My Name is Cheng qun,I'm from Jiangsu provice Yancheng city.
+Thanks for the opportunity, My Name is James Cheng,I'm from Jiangsu provice Yancheng city.
 I graduated from Yangzhou University in 2011 with a major in computer science and technology.
 After twelve years of software development experience, I hope to bring my Java skills to the new job.